NaveenBusiraju529/ui52/timenew/status.md

 - **Uniform Padding**: Applied consistent padding to calendar components

 ### 3. Tile Styling
-- **Content Display**: Enhanced tiles with title at top, icon at top-right, and content below
+- **Content Display**: Enhanced tiles with icon on the left followed by title in the header
+- **Dynamic Header Height**: Removed fixed height constraints for tile headers to allow for varying content
+- **Tab Support**: Added specialized styling for IconTabBar within tiles
 - **Compact Sizing**: Reduced padding and margins for more efficient space usage
 - **Visual Hierarchy**: Used proper spacing and typography for clear information hierarchy
 - **Text Containment**: Fixed issues with text overflow in tiles